scribe-security/docs/docs/CLI/valint/README.md

 <details>
   <summary> Default Policy Evaluation </summary>

-Default policy can also be evaluated as the following policy configuration:
+The default policy can also be evaluated as the following policy configuration:

 ```yaml
 attest: